The Getaway (1972 film): Development

 Steve McQueen had been encouraging his publicist David Foster to enter the film industry as a producer for years.
 His first attempt was Butch Cassidy and the Sundance Kid, with McQueen starring alongside Paul Newman, but 20th Century Fox, particularly its president, Richard D. Zanuck, did not want Foster as part of the deal.
 Rather, Zanuck hired producer Paul Monash, since he was the studio's profit maker, resulting in McQueen's departure from the project.
 While McQueen was making Le Mans, Foster acquired the rights to Jim Thompson's crime novel The Getaway.
 Foster sent McQueen a copy of the book, urging him to do it.
 The actor was looking for a "good bad-guy" role, and saw these qualities in the novel's protagonist, Doc McCoy.

 Foster looked for a director, and Peter Bogdanovich came to his attention.
 Bogdanovich's agent, Jeff Berg, set up a special screening of his client's soon-to-be released The Last Picture Show for Foster, with McQueen in attendance.
 They loved it and met with the director, and a deal was reached.
 However, Warner Bros. approached Bogdanovich with an offer to direct What's Up, Doc? starring Barbra Streisand, with the stipulation that he had to start right away.
 The director wanted to do both, but the studio refused.
 When McQueen heard this, he became upset and told Bogdanovich that he was going to get someone else to direct The Getaway.

 McQueen had recently worked with director Sam Peckinpah on Junior Bonner and enjoyed the experience, but the film proved to be unsuccessful.
 He said, "Out of all my movies, Junior Bonner did not make one cent.
 In fact, it lost money."
 McQueen recommended that Foster approach Peckinpah.
 Like McQueen, Peckinpah was in need of a box-office hit and immediately accepted.
 The filmmaker had read the novel when it was originally published, and had talked to Thompson about making a film adaptation when he was starting out as a director.

 At the time, Peckinpah wanted to make Emperor of the North Pole, a story set during the Great Depression about a brakeman obsessed with keeping homeless people off his train.
 The film's producer made a deal with Paramount Pictures' production chief Robert Evans, allowing Peckinpah to do his personal project if he first directed The Getaway.
 The director was soon dismissed from Emperor and told that Paramount was not making The Getaway.

 A conflict arose with Paramount over the film's budget.
 Foster had thirty days to set up a new deal with another studio, or Paramount would own the exclusive rights.
-He was inundated with offers, and accepted one from First Artists because McQueen would receive no upfront salary, but just ten percent of the gross receipts from the first dollars earned on the film.
-This would become very profitable, but only if the film was a box-office hit, which it was.
+He was inundated with offers, and accepted one from First Artists because McQueen would receive no upfront salary, but ten percent of the gross receipts from the first dollars earned on the film.
+This would be very profitable when the film became a box-office hit.